-All three projects look toward potential targeted therapies for triple negative breast cancers — a particularly aggressive type of breast cancer that can be challenging to treat.
+Each project that was shared looks toward potential targeted therapies for triple negative breast cancers — a particularly aggressive type of breast cancer that can be challenging to treat.
 With Ohio State’s atmosphere of collaboration and generous funding from the Spielman Fund, this research has the potential to make a worldwide impact on the disease.

 Robert Brueggemeier, PhD presented preliminary findings from an early-stage drug discovery collaboration between pharmacy and molecular genetics that he is leading.
 Now in the proof-of-concept stage, this project is investigating breast cancer cell growth and MPS1, a protein often found to be elevated in breast cancer patients — especially those for whom other treatments have failed.
 Findings from this Spielman-funded study are enabling the publication of a research paper and proposals to the National Institutes of Health and the Department of Defense to continue the drug’s development.

 Early-stage drug discovery is important and is increasingly done by universities rather than pharmaceutical companies, explained Brueggemeier, because it is risky and does not always result in a marketable drug.
 Early findings from Brueggemeier’s study show promise; if further research continues to yield positive results, the drug could one day become part of an Ohio State-led clinical trial.